fscelliott/docsdonewell/_posts/2024-08-20-mintlify-vs-readme.md

   | -------------------------------------------- | -------------------------------------------- |
   | ![Mintlify LLM](/assets/images/llm_mint.png) | ![Readme LLM](/assets/images/llm_readme.png) |

-- Mintlify in theory enables publishing your docs as a subpath instead of a subdomain on your main site.
+- In theory, Mintlify enables publishing your docs as a subpath instead of a subdomain on your main site.
 I was excited to publish our docs at `sensible.so/docs` instead of `docs.sensible.so`; it would have been a huge SEO boost.
 Unfortunately, it turned out that with Sensible's Webflow-powered website, I could only have enabled the subpath approach using a hacky and insecure approach; no thanks.

 - Mintlify's API reference display is much nicer than Readme's.
 Readme hides lots of documentation under easily-missed accordions, to the point that many customers ask for API documentation that they don't realize already exists.
 Mintlify lays it all right out there.